muradkarakas/DebuggerAdaptor/readme.md

-# VS Code Mock Debug
+# VS Code Sodium Debugger Adaptor Extension

 This is a Sodium Language VS Code debug adapters.